hellomohitepam/Software-Testing/RestAssured.md

 ---

 # FrameWork
-- What, How, Folder Structure,useability is objective of designing framework
+- What, How we can create Folder Structure,useability is objective of designing framework
-- Every automation tool
+- Every automation tool require a framework
-- diff URLs, end points. pojo, test cases, reports so many things we need to import
+- diff URLs, end points. pojo, test cases, reports so many things we need to maintain so thats why we need fram

  # Objective
  - Re-usuability